NativePHP/php-bin/README.md

 > You should install this package as a `dev` dependency, in most cases, and simply copy what you need from it to the relevant parts of your application.
 This will save you distributing all of the PHP binaries with every installation.

+## Issues

+Please raise any issues on the [NativePHP/laravel](/nativephp/laravel/issues/new/choose) repo.

 ## Credits

 - [Marcel Pociot](https://github.com/mpociot)